ArundeepSingh/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 * Xmas scan
 * Usernames and passwords sent in-the-clear via HTTP Basic Authentication, FTP, and IMAP
 * Nikto scan
-* Someone scanning for Remote Desktop Protocol (RDP)
+* Someone scanning for Server Message Block (SMB) protocol

 If an incident is detected, alert must be displayed in the format: